zarrar1607/DeepPicar-v3/README.md

 * **'q'**: quit

 Use the keys to manually control the car.
 Once you become confident in controlling the car, collect the data to be used for training the DNN model.

 The data collection can be enabled and stopped by pressing 'r' key.
 Once recording is enabled, the video feed and the corresponding control inputs are stored in 'out-video.avi' and 'out-key.csv' files, respectively.
 Later, we will use these files for training.

+Rename recorded avi and csv files to out-video-XX.avi and out-video-XX.csv where XX with appropriate numbers.

+Compress all the recorded files into a single zip file, say Dataset.zip, and copy the file to the host PC.

+    $ zip Dataset.zip out-*
+    updating: out-key.csv (deflated 81%)
+    updating: out-video.avi (deflated 3%)

+Move the dataset to your PC.

+    $  python -m http.server

+On your PC, use your browser to download the dataset file by entering `https://<ip_addr_of_your_pi>:8000/Dataset.zip`

 ## Train the model

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/heechul/DeepPicar-v3/blob/devel/RunAll.ipynb)

 ## Autonomous control